chromium/chromium/docs/linux/build_instructions.md

 RBE backend paid by Google.
 Note that reclient for external contributors is a best-effort process.
 We do not guarantee when you will be invited.
-Reach out to [reclient-users@chromium.org](https://groups.google.com/a/chromium.org/g/reclient-users) if you have some questions about reclient usages.
+Reach out to [reclient-users@chromium.org](https://groups.google.com/a/chromium.org/g/reclient-users) if you have any questions about reclient usage.

 To get started, you need access to an REAPI-compatible backend.
 The following instructions assume that you received an invitation from Google to use